-- Be helpful by offering referrals to other people in Singapore with skillsets that could help them.
+- Be helpful by offering referrals to other people with skillsets that could help them.

 Reinforce Your Brand

 Sending a well-designed invoice brands you as professional and is one way to increase recognition by your clients amid a hefty inbox of documents.
 If you’ve branded yourself, you’re more likely to be at top of mind next time your clients need to assign a task to someone who fits your expertise.
-QuickBooks Online Invoicing Software lets you easily add your business logo, choose just the right font style, colour and template to customize and personalise your invoice in minutes.
+QuickBooks lets you easily add your business logo, choose just the right font style, colour and template to personalise your invoice in minutes.

 Showcase your skills.

 Use your invoice as a showcase for your skills.
 If you’re a freelance writer, your invoices should be clean and free of typos.
-If you’re a designer in Singapore, show off your design flair.
+If you’re a designer, show off your design chops.

 Reflect your tone.